t4t5/sie-lsp/README.md

-# sie-lsp
+# SIE LSP

-A language server and CLI for the [SIE 4B file format](https://sie.se/format/) — the Swedish standard for exchanging bookkeeping data between accounting programs.
+A language server and CLI for the [SIE file format](https://sie.se/format/) — the Swedish standard for exchanging bookkeeping data between accounting programs.

 This crate produces two binaries: